Sleep Solutions By Christine | Washington DC, Maryland, Northern Virginia | Fort Lauderdale

 Picture

-I had no idea what a sleep consultant was 9 years ago.
+I had no idea what a sleep consultant was 10 years ago.
 I was leaving my corporate job because I was tired of working 60 hours per week, carrying 2 cell phones and never seeing my daughter.
 I knew I wanted to keep working and be able to spend more time with my daughter.
-Once I got my daughter sleeping through the night, I fell in love with the idea of coaching tired parents to help their entire family sleep all night.
+Once I got my daughter sleeping through the night, I fell in love with getting proper sleep coupled with the idea of coaching tired parents to help their entire family sleep all night.

 I absolutely love my job!
 Getting to help tired moms and dads to get their family sleeping well is so rewarding when all of our efforts pay off.
 Maybe you have an interest in pursuing this work as well!
 Here’s how to become a pediatric sleep consultant.